 - Will there be any significant changes between now and your wedding?
 (Concerning bedrooms, grounds, building work etc.)

-- Use of the space: How will the transformation of rooms be coordinated, how long does it take, and will there be a team to ensure it looks how I’d like (going from ceremony to dinner; dinner to reception)
+- Use of the space: How will the transformation of rooms be coordinated?
+How long does it take?
+Will there be a team to ensure it looks how I’d like (going from ceremony to dinner; dinner to reception)?

-- Weather: how will the weather impact your day- reception drinks, photos- how will they accommodate?
+- Weather: how will the weather impact your day?
+For example the reception drinks, photos- how will they accommodate?

 - Setting up: will you be given time to set up- when will that be?
 Night before, day before, morning of etc.